-Description: Students learn to combine nutrition and creativity in the preparation of salads and
+Level: Intermediate Prerequisite: FOD1010: Food Basics Description: Students learn to combine nutrition and creativity in the preparation of salads and sandwiches.
 Parameters: Access to a personal or commercial food preparation facility.

-FOD1080: Food & Nutrition Basics Supporting Course:
+Supporting Course: FOD1080: Food & Nutrition Basics Outcomes: The student will: